Sonny Burke: Career

 During the 1930s and 1940s, Burke was a big band arranger in New York City, working with Sam Donahue's band.
 He continued this work into the 1950s, arranging for the bands of Charlie Spivak and Jimmy Dorsey, among others.
 In addition to his work as an arranger for Spivak's band, Burke also composed their theme song, "Stardreams."

 He also wrote the music for several popular songs, including "Black Coffee" and "Midnight Sun" with jazz vibraphonist Lionel Hampton; lyrics for "Midnight Sun" were later added by Johnny Mercer.
 In 1953, he co-wrote songs with John Elliot for the animated short film Toot, Whistle, Plunk and Boom, which won an Academy Award for Best Animated Short Film.
 In 1955, Burke collaborated with Peggy Lee to write the songs for Disney's Lady and the Tramp.

 Burke became an active arranger, conductor, and A&R man at major Hollywood record labels, especially at Decca Records where he worked with Charles "Bud" Dant.
 He also wrote and arranged the theme for the early 1960s television show Hennesey, a jazzy update of "The Sailor's Hornpipe".

 Later, as musical director of Warner Bros.
 Records and Reprise Records, Burke was responsible for many of Frank Sinatra's albums.
 He notably produced Sinatra's recording of "My Way" in 1969.
 He also produced Petula Clark's "This Is My Song", which was written by Charlie Chaplin for the movie A Countess From Hong Kong.

 He also served as a bandleader for recordings by leading singers such as Dinah Shore, Bing Crosby, The Andrews Sisters, The Mills Brothers, Ella Fitzgerald, Mel Tormé, and Billy Eckstine.

 On February 8, 1960, Burke was awarded a star on the Hollywood Walk of Fame for Recording at 6920 Hollywood Blvd.

 Death and interment

 Burke died from cancer on May 31, 1980, in Santa Monica, California, at the age of 66.
 His interment was at Holy Cross Cemetery in Culver City.

 He was married to Dorothy Gillis Burke and had four children: Gaylord, Peter, and twins Jerry and Tom Burke.
 His sister, Rhoda Burke Andrews, was the mother of Punch Andrews, the longtime manager for Bob Seger.

+Burke's son, Peter Burke, also worked in the music industry.
+In January 1975, following a six-year tenure with ASCAP where he had served as acting West Coast director, he was appointed as the West Coast A&R manager for United Artists Records, specializing in new talent acquisition.